commercialprogression/spectra_3d_iframes/site/content/slide/step-1.md

 obj: 01_spectra3d.obj
 ---

-After shade selection apply adhesive according to the respective manufactrer’s instructions for use.
+After shade selection apply adhesive according to the respective manufacturer’s instructions for use.